What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 Never.

-It's true, but the the thing the thing about college that was so valuable to me was not the education, but the fact that I didn't I didn't fucking waste my the four years that I had to do whatever I wanted.
+It's true, but the thing about college that was so valuable to me was not the education, but the fact that I didn't, I didn't fucking waste my four years that I had to do whatever I wanted.

-I was like, I got a network if I want to get a job when I graduate.
+I was like, I got to network if I want to get a job when I graduate.

 I joined several different networking groups.

-I I joined um uh uh uh an out of an adult fraternity like networking, did all this stuff, and that the fact that I had four years where I didn't have to worry about a mortgage or a family or bills and you know, other than things of that nature had no debt.
+And that the fact that I had four years where I didn't have to worry about a mortgage or a family or bills and, you know, other than things of that nature, had no debt.

 Well, you're an exceptional human, though.

-But the the second I got out and I had to study for the bar exam, I put it in gear and I I kicked ass on the bar exam and I started working and I started to actually apply myself because I wasn't mature enough up until I graduated from Los Floss 26 years old when I when I graduated.
+But the second I got out and I had to study for the bar exam, I put it in gear and I kicked ass on the bar exam and I started working and I said to actually apply myself because I wasn't mature enough up until I graduated from law school.

 Most people, you were.